 A second way to go is by way of Riverbend Park.
 This county park is literally next door, allowing for an easy hike along the Potomac Heritage National Scenic Trail.

-I’ve completed and loved both of the above hikes, but the hike to the Great Falls overlooks from Difficult Run is my favorite.
-It was truly the perfect way to spend a Friday morning.
+I’ve completed both of the above hikes, but the hike to the Great Falls overlooks from Difficult Run is my favorite.
+It was the perfect way to spend a Friday morning.

 |Elevation Gain||443 feet|